CinnyLin/VSCode-theme/README.md

 4. Check the "scope" of the word and edit your settings in "textMateRules" accordingly -->
 5. You have successfully made your own changes!

-Feel free to use [Report Issues](https://github.com/CinnyLin/VSCode-theme/issues) to tell me if there is any bugs or if you have any questions regarding customizing your theme 🙋🏻‍♀️
+Feel free to use [Report Issues](https://github.com/CinnyLin/VSCode-theme/issues) to tell me if there is any bugs or if you have any questions regarding customizing your theme!